Causes and risk factors of bile duct cancer

 Inherited conditions that increase the risk of bile duct cancer

-Some faulty genes that are passed on in families (inherited) can cause conditions which increase the risk of bile duct cancer.
+Some other things may increase the risk of bile duct cancer.
 These include:

 About our information